Restaurant napkin dispensers are ubiquitous. And as a new restauranteur, bar owner, or event planner, you may not have given them much thought.

 A napkin dispenser can be any device used to store and disperse napkins to your customers.
 Most dispensers consist of a small spring-loaded metal box, sitting atop your tables or at your condiments bar.
 Less commonly, a napkin dispenser can be a basket, a metal slot, a roll of paper towels, or even your employees behind the counter.

 The Dispenser Napkin

-The general public typically associates dispenser napkins with cafes, coffeehouses, and other quick service restaurants.
+The general public associates dispenser napkins with cafes, coffeehouses, and other quick service restaurants.
 Like other paper napkins, dispenser napkins are available blank, or with customization.

 Where to Put Your Napkin Dispensers

 So you got the dispensers.
 Now you need to decide where and how your customers will get their napkins.
 Will you provide a set amount with every purchase?
 Or will you provide them freely at the table or at an amenities counter?

 There are proven advantages to both, but I will argue the merits of freely providing your napkins.